 Parents choose to use cloth diapers for a number of reasons, including to reduce waste and environmental impact, minimize the number and types of harmful chemicals touching their baby's skin, and benefit from the softness of microfiber and natural cotton.
 While only about 5% of all parents use cloth diapers, it is quickly regaining popularity among environmentally conscious parents.

 No matter why you choose to use cloth diapers, you will quickly realize that there are tons of different cloth diaper options that vary in price, style, functionality, and effectiveness.
-If you want to learn more details about why to use cloth diapers, and the difference between cloth diapers and disposable diapers (we review those here), scroll down to the bottom of this article.
+If you want to learn more details about why to use cloth diapers, and the difference between cloth diapers and disposable diapers (we review the best disposable diapers here), scroll down to the bottom of this article.

 These were by far the top-rated cloth diapers in terms of all-around comfort, functionality, and durability.
 We have been continually impressed with several core features of these diapers.
 First, we love their styles and patterns, ranging from soft solid colors like blue and pink, to modern farmhouse, floral, and even cars and trucks; a nice touch is that the snaps always match the diaper itself.
 Second, this is an all-in-one cloth diaper, which means there are no separate liners to clean or stuff in and out of the diaper shell - the double liners are sewn right in on the top and bottom.
 That means you can remove the entire diaper, rinse it off and throw the entire thing into the laundry.
 That's a time saver for sure, but not a space or money saver.
 But we prefer the all-in-one diapers for their convenience and ease of use, even if they tend to be a bit more expensive and you end up needing more of them in your arsenal.
 Third, the fit was excellent, especially for newborns (over 8 pounds) and infants up to around 12 months old (bumGenius says 35 pounds).
 This is achieved by using flexible elastic to fit securely around the sides, and a snap closure system that lets you easily make the entire diaper tighter or looser as your baby grows and becomes more mobile.
 One of the biggest challenges with cloth diapers is that when your baby grows larger, has more quantity of pee and poop, and starts to crawl and walk, there tends to be a bit more leakage than with disposable diapers.
 But the bumGenius has elastic and snaps that seem to actually do a great job holding things in and keeping things dry and secure.
 One of the great things about these cloth diapers is that even when they are completely soaked, they don't really get bulky, saggy, and large.
 Which is awesome!
 And washing was easy, poops didn't seem to discolor or stain them permanently, and they dried quickly in the dryer.
 And then you pull them out of the dryer they are completely ready to use - no more worrying about stuffing the inserts back in, or making sure velcro areas don't get snagged or full of lint.
 Another great feature is the fact that each absorbent pad has an inner pocket that helps it get clean at its core, and makes it possible to add an extra insert to it for overnight use (if needed, though you could also just add an extra insert without putting it inside the existing pads).
 Overall, we had no real complaints about these diapers.
 If we're being picky, the price is a bit much, coming in at around $24 each, and you'll need a lot of them to stay protected without doing laundry every day (probably about 20-25 of them).
 Yes, expensive, but it's still much cheaper than using disposable diapers for the first few years, it's just you're paying more up-front.
 A second little nit-picky thing is that the diapers use polyester instead of organic cotton, but bumGenius does offer their bumGenius Elemental 3.0 All-in-One Organic Cotton Cloth Diapers for a few more dollars each.
 Interested?
 You can check out the bumGenius Cloth Diapers here.